TALK TO SALES

 As part of your company’s annual budget review, you may want to revisit the monthly allowances you give employees through your QSEHRA.
 If you’re making any changes, you should let your employees know before the start of the plan year.

-With the QSEHRA, you can also change monthly allowance amounts in the middle of the plan year.
-If you do this, you need to give employees as much notice as possible.
+With the QSEHRA, you can change monthly allowance amounts in the middle of the plan year.
+If you do this, you must notify employees as soon as possible.
 What’s more, if you’re cutting allowance amounts to the point that it would “materially reduce” the plan’s benefits or services, you must notify participants within 60 days.

 8. Fulfilling tax reporting requirements